harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 But the encumbrances on those data also need to be disclosed very transparently in the metadata.
 So the comprehensive data inventories have to say whether or not there's copyright associated, and how the public can access it, if the public can access it, for example.
 I think the biggest component is transparency in that the agency has access to that data.

-> …if data is put into an institutional repository, or is regularly used, or accessed via the cloud, there's a good argument to say the federal agency is maintaining that data.
+> If data is put into an institutional repository, or is regularly used, or accessed via the cloud, there's a good argument to say the federal agency is maintaining that data. …
->
-> Certainly data that are being updated, or are being cleaned, or being processed or used are also being maintained.
-And so that's been a very easy one to handle.
 >
 > Where it becomes more nebulous is on derivative datasets.
 And so you can imagine that you have a large corpus of data where you'll have a dataset that lots of agencies create sub-datasets from … Are those data assets, and do they count as something being maintained?